 This first section gives a general description of the TactiPad drawing board and shows an overview of the different components that will be shown in the rest of the videos.
 They will contain more details about the use and dimensions of the drawing board itself, as well as the different drawing tools (i.e. the ruler, triangle, compasses and protractor).

 Drawing surface and German foil

-The business end of the drawing board is the rubber surface with the German foil fixed on top of it.
-This video shows the properties and the way it is easily fixated on the TactiPad.
+The work surface of the drawing board is the rubber surface with the German foil fixed on top of it.
+This video shows the properties of the foil and the way it is easily mounted on the TactiPad.

 Frame and centimeter scale